carsonSgit/TradeMind/README.md

 ### 📋 Scope and Constraints

-Our tool will be trained based on date, open price, highest price, lowest price, closing price, volume, and name of companies that make up the S&P 500 index.

-We are going to use a non-linear model such as time series analysis to analyze the stock prices collected over time.
+Our AI tool will analyze the closing data of each stock within the S&P 500 index.
+From this, it will be able to make long term predictions regarding the future of the stock so that the user has a helpful guide for their investments.

 ### 🏆 Success Criteria

 **Front-End:** A working front-end website that is hosted online.
-The site should have four pages, home, about, design, and analytics.
+The site should have four pages, home, about, roadmap, and analytics.
 The page should be visually appealing, user-friendly, and interactive.
 Users should be able to access the AI service easily.

 **Back-End:** API should expose endpoints that provide all necessary information and services required by the front-end.
 The API should allow the front-end to perform interactions and queries with the AI model.

-**AI Model**: The model should be trained sufficiently enough that it can reliably predict stock prices for at least three hundred companies.
-Accuracy testing methods TBD...
+**AI Model**: The model should be trained sufficiently enough that it can reliably predict stock prices for all present indices in our stock index selection.

 ## Data Collection and Preparation